jharriga/partitioning/README.md

 # partitioning
-Utilities for dealing with disk paritions
+Utilities for dealing with disk partitions